Government of B.C.

 • Haida Gwaii SLUA

-• Vancouver Island
+• Vancouver Island LUP

 West Coast Region Land Use Plans

-Last updated on July 15, 2020
+Last updated on January 15, 2026

-The following land use plans provide resource management direction for Provincial public land within the West Coast Natural Resource Region.
+The following land use plans provide resource management direction for provincial public land within the West Coast Natural Resource Region.

 Map of West Coast natural resource region

-Regional & Sub-Regional Land Use Plans
+Regional and Sub-Regional Land Use Plans

 • Great Bear Rainforest Land Use Decision